Why I ran this experiment

 How long does it take for GEO changes to show up in AI citations?

 In this experiment, Perplexity responded within two weeks.
 Google AI Mode took three to four weeks.
 ChatGPT was slowest and least predictable.
-These are observations from one experiment on one site — not guarantees.

 Does optimising for GEO hurt traditional Google rankings?